-The Counseling Center will bill your medical insurance.
+Counseling and Psychological Services will bill your medical insurance for billable services.
+There are some services at the counseling center that are not billable, including initial brief consultation appointments, once per academic year.
+Case management and group therapy are also at no cost to students.
 Your bill is determined by your insurance plan.
-We offer low cost services compared to a typical community based medical system.
+We offer low-cost services compared to a typical community based medical system.
 If you do not have health insurance, we will connect you to a Navigator who can help you sign up for health insurance.
 If you aren't sure if you have insurance or what your coverage is, call the number on the back of your insurance card for more information.
 Staff at the counseling center are committed to helping you through this process so reach out for help if you need it.
-Office Support staff can assist with insurance navigation questions.
-Please know that if your struggling to pay for healthcare bills, we will help you to access emergency funds if the situation warrants.
+Office support staff can assist with insurance navigation questions.
+Please know that if you’re struggling to pay for healthcare bills, we will help with problem solving and, in some instances, accessing emergency/grant funds.
 It is most important that you get the help you need.

 We have no set limit on the number of sessions available to you.
 The number of sessions you attend is typically based on your counselor’s assessment of your need, your preferences, and the overall demand for services in our center.

 Can I be seen for counseling in summer?